Laboratory-Imaging/documents/Ti2_Wellplate_Apps/system_setup_overview_objective.md

 [\[Table of Contents\]](README.md)

-# 1. Setup Nikon Ti2 microscope and NIS-Elements software for Wellplate applications - "Full"
+# 1. Setup Nikon Ti2 microscope and NIS-Elements software for Wellplate applications - "Preview/Overview Objective + Z-Reference"

+This is a setup for limited wellplate use when you do not need (or do not want) to use AI functions for automatic overview of the wellplate (automatic finding cells, automatic finding the first well with the cells for auto focusing, etc.).

 AI functions has been trained for these cell lines:

 **A431, BSC-1, CHOK1, Cos7, HeLa, HepG2, HT29, J774.1, Neuro2a, iPSC derived Neurons**.

 If you use something else than the above mentioned cell lines or completely different samples (tissue) then Cells.ai Autofocus and CellPresence.ai detection might fail.

+If you do not have the special condenser ring even for 4x objective then wellplate detection might fail as well as the AI functions mentioned above.

 ## 1.1 Setup Nikon Ti2

-It is very important for some AI driven NIS-Elements functions to correctly setup the hw (microscope, camera) in order to produce reasonable image.
+It is very important to correctly setup the hw (microscope, camera) in order to produce reasonable image in NIS-Elements.

 **Microscope used for testing**
 - Nikon ECLIPSE Ti2-E